JoshTheHumanBean/Coalitions-Reign/Ideas.md

 - I have an idea for a mage who's based in music.
 They have the rare ability to interpret the vibrational frequencies of the arcane, and think of magic in terms of consonance and dissonance.
 - I have an idea for a "Lost Isles Arc".
 Inspired by the Age of Exploration from Dr. STONE, this will focus on the adventuring party embarking on an expidition to a remote archepelago in search of some McGuffin.
 They'll also be racing to find it against one or more opposing factions; whether or not they're malicious or simply other explorers they're in competition with is unclear right now.
 - Three different languages other than Common, each associated with a certain region of the Continent: Tzike, Radho, and Yurmam.
+- Radho is gonna be the latest nation to join the Coaliton, its annexation a true turning point in the Coalition's history.
+While most of Radho's people are content with being a part of the coaliton, there are still some seperatists